 [R]elevance is the sole gatekeeper evidentiary rule in the final regulations, but decision-makers retain discretion regarding the weight or credibility to assign to particular evidence.
 Further, for the reasons discussed above, while the final regulations do not address "hearsay evidence" as such, § 106.45(b)(6)(i) does preclude a decision-maker from relying on statements of a party or witness who has not submitted to cross-examination at the live hearing.

 Recipients may not...

-evidentiary requirements prescribed under § 106.45... ... adopt a rule excluding relevant evidence whose probative value is substantially outweighed by the danger of unfair prejudice . . .
+... adopt evidentiary rules of admissibility that contravene those evidentiary requirements prescribed under § 106.45...

+... adopt a rule excluding relevant evidence whose probative value is substantially outweighed by the danger of unfair prejudice...